 Filling for the center of flowers.
 And also as Pistil stitch, which is french knot with a leg.

 How to make a french knot easily and beautifully

 You need a thin needle with a small eye to make the french knot.
 Like what you use for making bullion knot stitches.
 Thread your needle with two strands of thread.
 Catch the two tails and tie a knot.

 Keep the fabric taut on a hoop/frame.

 Come up from behind the fabric (where you want the french knot to be).
 Hold the thread to the left.
 Keep the needle on top of the thread slightly to the back of where you came up.

 Wind the thread twice ( or once or thrice – though twice is best).

-The usual practise is to do with 2 wraps around the needle.
-Increasing the number of thread in the needle will give you a fluffier french knot.
-For a very fluffy french knot you can even use the full 6 strands
+The usual practice is to do with 2 wraps around the needle.
+Increasing the number of threads in the needle will give you a fluffier french knot.
+For a very fluffy french knot, you can even use the full 6 strands.

 You can mix small and big french knots so that there is variation in the texture of your embroidery work.